A population-based approach to background discrimination in particle physics: Monte Carlo study

-In order to make sure that the bias in figure \ref{fig:weights_s} is related to information provided to the Gibbs sampler based on the high-statistics control sample rather than to an intrinsic bias in the algorithm, additional runs on toy Monte Carlo samples were performed, as described in appendix \ref{appendix_A}.
-In particular, figure \ref{fig:weights_toy} displays the estimated mixture weights obtained running the supervised Gibbs sampler on a toy Monte Carlo data set with subpopulation PDFs kept fixed at truth information.
-In this case, no significant bias is expected, and the figure confirms a better agreement between estimated and true mixture weights with respect to the corresponding results in figure \ref{fig:weights_s}.
+Additional runs on toy Monte Carlo samples were performed as a cross-check, as described in the appendix.
+Figure \ref{fig:weights_toy} displays the estimated mixture weights obtained by running the constrained sampler on a toy Monte Carlo data set with subpopulation PDFs kept fixed at truth information.